derrick-yu1/4-Bit-CPU/README.md

 Diagram:

+T5:

-T5: The content of the accumulator will be loaded into the RAM.
+Description: The content of the accumulator will be loaded into the RAM.

 Timing Diagram: